-Important: Determining the FMV of business assets can be more of an art than a science and usually requires the services of professional appraisers.
+Important: Determining the FMV of business asset purchases versus stock purchases can be more of an art than a science, and usually requires the services of professional appraisers.
 Your tax advisor can help you find qualified outside appraisal experts who can provide supportable FMV determinations and purchase price allocations that deliver beneficial tax results to both buyers and sellers.

 Changes included in the TCJA add to the allure of asset purchase transactions.
-Under current law, some of these changes are permanent and some will expire in a few years.
+Under current law, some of these asset purchase accounting changes are permanent and some will expire in a few years.

 But these taxpayer-friendly provisions could expire even sooner or be reversed, possibly even retroactively, depending on the results of the 2020 elections.
 So, if you’re contemplating a business asset purchase transaction, consider acting fast to secure your savings.

 You can read more information on year-end tax planning for business owners here, as our transaction advisory services may be right for you.
 We are happy to assist you with any questions you may have, so please feel free to contact our asset purchase accountants and tax professionals today for more information.